 Why is this a model answer?

 This is a model answer because it stays focused on the key requirements given in the question: strength and low weight.
-It links the properties of CFRP directly to the requirements of the aircraft wing access panel and explains why a high strength-to-weight ratio is important rather than just stating the property.
+It links the properties of CFRP directly to the requirements of the aircraft wing access panel and explains why a high strength-to-weight ratio is important, rather than just stating the property.

 Model answer – development required